MicReson/MyAudioUtilsW-FFmpeg/README.md

 - Download and install ffmpeg.
   - Using winget `winget install --name ffmpeg` or `winget install --id Gyan.FFmpeg`.
-- Clone or downdload the repo and un the batch scripts.
+- Clone or download the repo and use the batch scripts.
-- If no argument is given, it should show print a quick instruction on how to use it.
+- If no arguments are given, it will print a quick instruction on how to use it.